PedroTav/defects4j/analyzer/readme.md

 Valid values are `judy`, `jumble`, `major`, `pit`.

 If not specified, every tool will be used.

+#### --with-dev
+Run the selected action including the developers tests.
+Works only with `coverage`.

+Requires an inital `backup` action to work.

+#### --skip-setup
+Skip the setup of the tool (i.e. overwritting current testsuite with students' one), executing the specified action against the current testsuite found in the right folder.
+Works only with `coverage`.

 #### -v, --verbose
 Increase the verbosity of output.